semilee6557/Final-Project/README.md

 ## Feature

 - User can create personal account.
-- After creating new account, before making initial appointment patients need to fill out registration form and electronic signature for personal information.(medical record etc)
+- User can fill out registration form.
 - User can log in.
 - User can change account setting.
 - User can see their payment history.